Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## How We Do It

 We deploy and run Diaspora with a deployment tool called sod, which currently only supports CentOS.
 We use Rackspace Cloud, but you can point sod at any CentOS machine.
+Sod is unfinished and probably has hardcoded configuration for our servers.
+It is **not ready for use**.
 DO NOT use a machine that other apps are running on, Sod assumes that it is deploying onto a clean machine.
 So first you get yourself an ip and root password to a CentOS machine.
 Then get yourself an SSL cert and put it in ~/diaspora_cert on your local machine.
 Then you run sod on your local machine to provision the remote server:

     # install ruby 1.8.7, git, bundler
     git clone git://github.com/MikeSofaer/sod.git